Cycling74/median/median/README.md

 [examples](examples/README.md) or projects based off the [median templates](../templates), you should be able to build, package and install with [cargo-make](https://sagiegurari.github.io/cargo-make/).

-First, Make sure you have [cargo-make](https://sagiegurari.github.io/cargo-make/) installed on your system:
+First, make sure you have [cargo-make](https://sagiegurari.github.io/cargo-make/) installed on your system:

 ```sh
 cargo install cargo-make